ziapeltagames/lavender-hack/WILDERNESS.md

 * Miss: Nothing happens.
 * Fumble: Encounter.

-Encounters while foraging or hunting may be particularly dangerous if the character is out alone!
+Encounters while foraging may be particularly dangerous if the character is out alone!
 Better hope it's a friendly faction.
+Depending on the result, this may represent the hunter becoming the hunted.

 # Camp